 Docker is simply a containerization tool that was initially built on top of Linux Containers to provide a simpler way to handle containerized applications.
 We’ll review Docker’s advantages and see how it can help us implement microservices.

-Docker Benefits for Microservices
+Docker Benefits for Microservices in 2020

 Containerization, as an alternative to virtualization, has always had the potential to change the way we build apps.
 Docker, as a containerization tool, is often compared to virtual machines.